Bradley Smalley: Local and state politics

 In 1865, Smalley was elected as an election inspector for Burlington's South Ward.
 Leverett B. Englesby defeated Smalley for Chittenden County State's Attorney in 1866 and 1867.
 L. Underwood resigned as alderman from the North Ward in 1865, and Smalley ran to replace him, but lost to Noble B. Flanagan.
 F.M.
 Van Sicklen defeated Smalley for a seat on Burlington's Board of Aldermen from the south ward in 1868.

 At the 1874 Burlington Democratic caucus he nominated Calvin H. Blodgett for mayor.
 Blodgett, a member of the Board of Aldermen, was elected mayor, and a special election was held for his 5th ward seat.
 The Republicans and Democrats both gave their nominations to Smalley, who won and was reelected in 1875.

 In 1874, Smalley was elected to represent Burlington in the Vermont House of Representatives.
 52 representatives voted for him in the 1874 Speaker vote on the second ballot, behind H. Henry Powers's 125.
 Torrey E. Wales defeated him in 1876, but he defeated Wales in 1878.
 During his tenure he proposed legislation to move the state's capital from Montpelier, Vermont, to Burlington.

 Incumbent U.S. Senator George F. Edmunds defeated Smalley in the 1880 U.S. Senate election and Republican nominee Levi K. Fuller defeated Smalley in the 1892 gubernatorial election.

 Personal life

 Smalley was an Episcopalian.
-He married Caroline Maria Baxter, with whom he had five children, on June 4, 1860, in Burlington.
+He married Caroline Maria Baxter on June 4, 1860, in Burlington, and the couple had five children.
 Caroline was the niece of U.S. Representative Portus Baxter and daughter of Carlos Baxter, who served in the state legislature as a Whig.
 One of their children died from diphtheria at age 7 in 1885.
-Smalley's daughter married John Holmes Jackson.
+Smalley's daughter Caroline married John Holmes Jackson.

 Smalley died in Burlington on November 6, 1909, and Caroline died on March 16, 1915.
+They were buried at Greenmount Cemetery in Burlington.
 After Smalley's death, his daughter and Jackson donated land that formerly belonged to him to become a park in Burlington.